2 Minute Quick Thick Vanilla Glaze (for cakes)

 This vanilla glaze is the quickest and easiest way to dress up any cake or dessert that needs a little some extra.
-It has a sweet vanilla flavor and is absolutely divine over a vanilla bundt cake!
+It has a sweet vanilla flavor and is absolutely divine over bundt cake recipes!

 Honestly as a trained pastry chef, most of the time I don’t even measure glaze recipes.
 But, I wanted to give specific measurements in case you want them!
 Also, after making these types of icings a few times, you wont have to measure either!

-Top this glaze over my reader favorite vanilla bundt cake, a banana coffee cake, or mini bundt cakes.
+Top this glaze over this Italian Hangover Cake, a banana coffee cake, or mini bundt cakes.

 Measure ingredients: Measure out the powdered sugar, vanilla extract, and milk and add to a medium-sized mixing bowl.